 Apprentices will have their Knowledge and Technical Understanding formally assessed at relevant times during their apprenticeship.
-Apprentices must achieve one internationally recognised vendor or professional qualification from the right hand column in the table below.
+Apprentices must achieve the vendor or professional qualification, from the right hand column in the table below (currently this is only the EMC: Data Science Associate).
 This exempts the knowledge module in the left hand column.
+Apprentices must also take the Data Analysis Concepts Knowledge Module.

-The content of the Knowledge Modules is summarised below and further details are in the Occupational Brief available from the Tech Partnership at www.thetechpartnership.com/apprenticeship/softwaredeveloper.
+The content of both of the Knowledge Modules is summarised below and further details are in the Occupational Brief available from the Tech Partnership at www.thetechpartnership.com/apprenticeship/dataanalyst.